Lobinia/drums/README.md

 </p>

 ## Description
-This is a Drum playing app developed with HTML, CSS and JavaScript.
+This is a Drum playing app developed with JavaScript.

 There are two ways of playing songs with this drum app.